Martins3/Martins3.github.io/docs/kernel/iommu-overview.md

                         0 - Lazy mode.
-                          Request that DMA unmap operations use deferred invalidation of hardware TLBs, for increased
-                          throughput at the cost of reduced device isolation.
+                          Request that DMA unmap operations use deferred invalidation of hardware TLBs, for increased txt                         throughput at the cost of reduced device isolation.
                           Will fall back to strict mode if not supported by the relevant IOMMU driver.
                         1 - Strict mode.